-During the late 1980s and early 1990s, state and local governments passed tough crime legislation.
-For example, California passed the “three strikes and you’re out” law which called for mandatory sentencing of repeat offenders, and New York adopted the “Broken Windows” strategy that called for the arrest and prosecution of all crimes large and small.
-Policy such as this led to reduced crime rates, but increased populations in jails and prisons.
+America’s incarceration addiction grew during the late 1980s and early 1990s as state and local governments passed “tough-on-crime” legislation.
+For example, California’s “three strikes” law called for mandatory sentencing of repeat offenders, and New York adopted the “Broken Windows” strategy that called for the arrest and prosecution of all crimes large and small.

-Prison overcrowding is a problem affecting our states and the safety of our local communities.
 In our efforts at the American Legislative Exchange Council to provide a solution to both alleviate and eventually end this problem, we have created a clearinghouse of information on the issue, specific to each state, and available to all interested parties.
-Click on a state below to view state-specific statistics.

-Listen to the audio recording of the presentation given by Senator Alan Cropsey (MI), Rep. Jerry Madden (TX), and Mr. Pat Nolan, Prison Fellowship Ministries: Getting More Safety on Smaller State Budgets at ALECs 2009 Annual Meeting.
+Listen to the audio recording of the presentation given by Senator Alan Cropsey (MI), former Rep. Jerry Madden (TX), and Mr. Pat Nolan, Prison Fellowship Ministries: Getting More Safety on Smaller State Budgets at ALEC’s 2009 Annual Meeting.